zechariahks/aws-cost-optimizer-solution/lambda/README.md

 ## Deploy the infrastructure stack

+If you want to use CloudFormation to deploy all the above resources, you can use the template lambda-optimizer-template.yml located at https://github.com/zechariahks/aws-cost-optimizer-solution/lambda/templates/ location.

 ```
 aws cloudformation create-stack --stack-name lambda-cost-optimization --template-body file://lambda-optimizer-template.yml \
     --capabilities CAPABILITY_NAMED_IAM
 ```

 ### Script to invoke lambda function to generate recommendations
+As per the [documentation](https://docs.aws.amazon.com/compute-optimizer/latest/ug/requirements.html#requirements-lambda-functions), lambda function must be invoked at least 50 times in the lat 14 days to generate recommendations.
+You can use below script for invoking your lambda function.

 ```sh
 #!/bin/bash